kiwisincebirth/TRS-80-MODEL-1-K/STATUS.md

 # Project Status

+## 4 Nov 2025

+MSly has reported a issue with CPU speed selection causing hanging.
+See [Known Issues](./KNOWN_ISSUES.md)

 ## 25 Oct 2025

 After almost 6 months V2 of the Model 1k is out.
 It provides significant